holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 In the details you see 3 things: the _entry hash_, the _entry type_ and _content_.
 **Content** is a custom field, meaning you can give it a different name if you want to.
 You could add more fields as well, but for now one will do.
 The **Entry type** is something specific to the Holochain technology underpinning our app.
 There are 4 types of entries: Agent, App, CapClaim, CapGrant.
 For this exercise we limit our focus to App entries.
 The **Entry hash** is the last of the three.
-You could think of the entry hash as the unique adress of this specific entry.
+You could think of the entry hash as the unique address of this specific entry.
 Add another greeting and inspect the details.
 You will see that the hashes are completely different.
 Hashes have some interesting properties and benefits and we will learn more about them in the next exercise.

 ## Getting ready

 _So, lets get to the real work!_

-In case you forgot, Zomes are written in [Rust](https://www.rust-lang.org/).
+Zomes are written in [Rust](https://www.rust-lang.org/).
 Don't worry if you are new to the language, we will gladly help you grow comfortable with it - join us over at the [Holochain forum](https://forum.holochain.org/).

 We went ahead and added some code already for you in the `1.basic/1.entries/zomes/exercise/src/lib.rs` file: